kien-company/esp32-tdd-boilerplate/README.md

 Note.
 Many IDEs allow to do this automatically, check in the Preferences or in the avaiable Plugins.

 There is also available a config file for [EditorConfig](https://editorconfig.org).
 Make sure you install that in your IDE.

+## License
+This repository is released under the MIT license.
+Please refer to the LICENSE file.